-3. I haven't formed a team yet, what can I do?
+3. I don’t want to form a team, what can I do?

 No problem.
-You have until until March 14th, 2019, 12:00 noon to join someone else’s team or ask for the ‘random queue’ team assignment.
+You have until midnight CET on 13th March to join someone else’s team or ask for the ‘random queue’ team assignment.
 If you join the random queue you’ll receive a mail with the name of your team before the challenge.

-4. Can I change who’s in my team before the challenge day?
+4. Can I change who’s on my team before the challenge day?

 No, but you are free to leave your current team.
 They won’t receive any notification, so remember to tell them.

 1. How will we get updates about the Reply Code Challenge?